By watching, instead of doing, you'll gain an in-depth understanding of the workplace and a real sense of whether the job is right for you

 Periods of work shadowing can be arranged at any time, but the more notice you give to an individual or company the more likely they are to agree to your request.

-Making a good impression at this stage could lead to a more formal placement or at the very least a contact for you to call on in the future.
+Making a good impression during your shadowing experience could lead to a more formal placement or at the very least a contact for you to call on in the future.

 The main outcome of work shadowing is an increased knowledge of an area of work or role that you might be considering in the future.
-It will help you gain an understanding of the workplace and build your network of contacts, which can be invaluable when you come to apply for roles.
+It will help you gain an understanding of the workplace and build your network of contacts, which can be vital when you come to apply for roles.
 Most of all, work shadowing brings a job to life and can help you decide whether it is really for you.